 But before we start… your safety is paramount.
 If you are concerned about your partner’s potential reaction during and after a conversation, seek professional help first.
-If you’re in immediate danger, leave and call 000.

 Have a plan for how the issue of separation or divorce is raised.
 The bottom line is that it’s a difficult conversation to have.
 Think about how both you and your partner would want to be communicated with and what support you will both need after the conversation.

 If you have children, put their interests first.
 That means both parents are modelling good behaviour by being respectful, calm and positive about each other.
 How should you discuss a separation with your kids?
 We chat with a senior psychologist in this podcast.

 Meet in public places.
 This could help you both control emotions and maintain an amicable conversation.

 Try to keep an open mind when you’re having a conversation and actively listen to your partner’s concerns and thoughts.
 That means asking questions rather than making judgements.
 Davide Di Pietro, Clinical Social Worker at the Resilience Centre Family Clinic, explains receptive thinking ‘can really turn things around, even in cases where there has been high conflict in the past.